Voting Behavior and Public Opinion

-The Washington Post has an electoral map that you can also break down by race, unemployment and other factors.
+- The Washington Post has an electoral map of the 2012 election that you can also break down by race, unemployment and other factors

-Our friends at Latino Decisions do polling of Latinos in the US.
-Check out the interactive graphic on Latino influence in 2012 and 2016 GOP Threshold Calculator
+- Our friends at Latino Decisions do polling of Latinos in the US.
+Check out their interactive graphics on Latino influence in 2012 and 2016 GOP Threshold Calculator

 - Pollingreport Combines many polls, sorts by topic, and provides the actual questions and responses.
 Outdated web design, but good information.

 - The American National Election Studies is probably the most reputable regular national academic polling organization.
 Though it is generally used by academics doing research, you can look at changes over time on different questions via tables and graphs in "the Guide".

 - Gallup is a storied national polling organization.
 They have reports on current and past polls on a large variety of issue areas.